 Transportation is the lifeblood of Minnesota’s economy and also directly impacts quality of life in rural Minnesota.
 By employing common sense and long-term planning we can build great roads and solve our broader transportation issues without breaking the bank.
 We need roads and bridges, not rails and trails.

 Our state needs to reduce the size and scope of government.
 This means taking power away from government and giving it back to the people of Minnesota.
 Government should be a servant of the people, not the other way around.
 With this understanding, we will be able to reign in our spending, reduce taxes and eliminate some of the overreaching regulations.
 I am not a career politician, so I will be focused on what is best for the people in our state and district and not worried about how to please outside interests.
-As your Representative, I will push for term limits, hold the government responsible for our hard earned money it spends, and support the single-subject rule to reduce the amount of pork that is added to good legislation.
-I am a self employed small business owner.
-This is not a career move for me.
-I simply see changes that need to be made to our government.
-I am running to make our voices heard and get things done in St. Paul.
+As your Representative, I will continue push for term limits, hold the government responsible for our hard earned money it spends, and support the single-subject rule to reduce the amount of pork that is added to good legislation.

 Schools and Education